primatejs/primate/docs/blog/introducing-rcompat.md

 rcompat offers forward compatibility in the sense that it can add support for new runtimes as they emerge *even* on minor updates (as this isn't considered breaking existing code), allowing you to run old code that was written with rcompat by newer runtimes.
-No other server side interoperability layer for JavaScript offers this kind of flexibility.
+No other server-side interoperability layer for JavaScript offers this kind of flexibility.

 ## Batteries included